To add content, ask questions.

 - Bargaining

-Bargaining vocabulary in Spanish, including common phrases and expressions used to negotiate prices, ask for discounts, and close deals in markets and stores.
+Spanish vocabulary for bargaining, including common phrases and expressions for negotiating prices in markets and shops.

 - Music & Arts